What you will learn in this article:

 Friends who owned organic latex mattresses longer than me (4 years and more) also admitted that their mattresses were losing their form, beginning to sag, and had to be replaced.

-I, therefore, retired my organic latex mattress to the guest room.
+I therefore retired my organic latex mattress to the guest room.

 My Sleeping Experience with Organix by Intellibed